Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Numerical illustration

 We compare five models; two sequential uni-period versions and two multi-period versions, where cost are on one hand ignored and on the other, considered.
 Moreover, we add in the benchmark the famous equal weight portfolio to measure the performance of the other approaches.
 We refer to our approach as \textit{Multi-period with costs}.
 We refer to Appendix~\ref{sec:benchmark} for further details on the four other benchmark models.
 Formally, our aim is to evaluate the performance of our method compared to the more basic approaches commonly used.
 The main results can be found in Table \ref{tab:res_square_form}.

-We analyse here, the difference in sharp ratios.
+We analyse here, the difference in Sharpe ratios.
 By focusing on uni-period models, it is interesting to notice that ignoring costs seems to be better than considering them.
 The myopic effect, joined with the consideration of costs, may make the optimal strategy rigid and inflexible.
 The agent's myopic behavior explains why they do not see the benefit of paying costs for short-term positions.
-Therefore considering cost almost freezes the strategy and can explain that the performance is not as good as if we have ignored them.
-Obviously these remarks, are dependent of the chosen parameter $\nu$, which determines the weight of costs in the transaction. \\ In contrast, considering costs in the multi-period version is a significant improvement.
-According to the choices of parameters, a difference of $0.03$ in sharp ratio is not negligible.
+Therefore considering cost almost freezes the strategy and can explain that performances are not as good as if we have ignored them.
+Obviously these remarks, are dependent of the chosen parameter $\nu$, which determines the weight of costs in transactions. \\ In contrast, considering costs in the multi-period version is a significant improvement.
+According to the choices of parameters, a difference of $0.03$ in Sharpe ratio is not negligible.
 A multi-period model targets a final value and must adapt its positions according to the variations of the environment.
 These changes in positions are typically more significant than in myopic strategies, and thus, the impact of costs becomes more critical.
-Ignoring costs can have a considerable impact on strategy, leading to performance deterioration. \\ Undoubtedly, the myopic effect has a negative impact on performances.
-The difference in sharp ratios between uni-period and multi-period models is substantial.
+Ignoring costs can have a considerable impact on strategies, leading to performance deterioration. \\ Undoubtedly, the myopic effect has a negative impact on performances.
+The difference in Sharpe ratios between uni-period and multi-period models is not negligible.
 Therefore, we advise to use multi-period models, despite their greater complexity.
-In that case, costs must not be ignored as highlighted by the variability of the strategies.
+In that case, costs must not be ignored.